Climate and geography

 Alberta has four distinct seasons, from mild summers to snowy winters.
-Alberta is ranked number one by Environment Canada for having the most comfortable overall weather in Canada.
-Visit the Environment Canada website to see what the weather is like in Alberta is right now.
+Environment Canada ranks Alberta first for having the most comfortable overall weather in Canada.

 Alberta enjoys the highest number of sunny days in Canada — more than 2,300 hours of sunshine each year.
-Even in winter the sky is often clear as the sun shines brightly on the sparkling snow.
-In June, daylight hours can reach 16 to 18 hours per day.
+Even in winter, the sky is often clear as the sun shines brightly on the sparkling snow.
+In June, there can be as many as 16 to 18 hours of daylight per day.

-Alberta is the fourth largest province in Canada, covering an area of 661,000 square kilometres (255,000 miles) — about the same size as the American state of Texas and twice the size of Japan.
+Alberta is the fourth-largest province in Canada, covering an area of 661,000 square kilometres (255,000 square miles) — about the same size as the state of Texas and twice the size of Japan.

 Our landscapes vary from the majesty of the Rocky Mountains to the lush boreal forest that covers almost half the province, from fertile prairies to desert badlands.
-Alberta is also home to more than 600 lakes, 245 rivers and rich mineral resource deposits.
-You can learn about Alberta's natural heritage at more than 500 sites covering 27,525 square kilometres in Alberta parks that are protected for future generations.
+Alberta is also home to more than 600 lakes, 245 rivers and rich mineral deposits.
+You can learn about Alberta's natural heritage at more than 500 sites covering 27,525 square kilometres (10,627 square miles) in Alberta parks protected for future generations.

 Watch videos about Albertans from different cultural backgrounds talking about the province they call home.